-Participate in whatever sport that interests you, such as fishing, hiking, running, swimming, canoeing, kayaking, surfing or scuba diving.
+Participate in whatever sport interests you, such as fishing, hiking, running, swimming, canoeing, kayaking, surfing or scuba diving.
 If you are looking for something more gentle, try online yoga classes.
 Why not try our 5 Tips To Help You Start Running After 60.

 Help schools by tutoring children in reading or math.
 Teach English to foreign speaking individuals.
 Help an adult learn to read or if you have special skills developed during your career, mentor young people starting out in the same field.

 For some occasional quiet time, sit down with a good book.
-You can read for enjoyment or to learn something new.
+You can read for enjoyment or learn something new.
 Fact or fiction, there are quite literally thousands of books to choose from.
 For the latest bestsellers check out The New York Times Best Sellers list.

 Even if you don’t need the money, sometimes having a little extra spending cash in your pocket lets you buy something you normally wouldn’t.
 Check some of the internet job sites for companies looking for someone to work a few hours a week.